No Future Dates – The tour no longer runs

-The expense of the new palace nearly bankrupted Francois, and he delayed payment of ransom for his kidnapped sons so that he could keep the construction on schedule.
+The expense of the new palace nearly bankrupted Francois, and the delayed payment of ransom for his kidnapped sons so that he could keep the construction on schedule.
 When it was finished, he proposed to divert the Loire to flow past his new toy, but that was too big a job even for Francois.
 He settled instead for the smaller Cosson River.

-Leonardo da Vinci lived in nearby Amboise, and died there in 1519.
+Leonardo da Vinci lived in nearby Amboise and died there in 1519.
 There is strong evidence that he was primarily responsible for Chambord’s design.
 As you examine it from a distance, note the many exceptions to the building’s superficial symmetry.
-The famous double-spiral staircase adds evidence of Leonardo’s involvement: He had once designed a similar staircase for a bordello, to ensure that customers who were arriving did not meet those who were departing.
+The famous double-spiral staircase adds to evidence of Leonardo’s involvement: He had once designed a similar staircase for a bordello, to ensure that customers who were arriving did not meet those who were departing.
 And while we’re on the subject: Chambord’s whimsical roof, practically a small village in itself, is said to have been the site of many assignations.

 Leaving the chateau, we’ll bicycle through the 13,000-acre forest where the Sun King, Louis XIV, once hunted wild boar.
 If you have extra time, it offers extensive hiking trails.